 Herring, pike-perch or salmon: fish is among the top healthy foods.
 The demand has been high for years.
 According to the Federal Statistical Office, in 2018 each person in Germany consumed about 13.7 kilograms.
 But Myron Peck knows that climate change will dictate which fish ends up on the plate in the future.
-He is researching at the University of Hamburg at the Institute for Marine Ecosystem and Fisheries Sciences and has been coordinating the EU project Climate change and European aquatic RESources (CERES) since 2016.
+He is researching at the University of Hamburg at the Institute for Marine Ecosystem and Fisheries Sciences and has been coordinating the EU project since 2016.
 This project is investigating the effects of climate change on fisheries and aquaculture in Europe.
 The CERES project is funded with 5.6 million euros within the European research program Horizon 2020.
 In addition to research institutions and universities, associations and industrial partners are also involved.

 Alert systems for fisheries and aquaculture

 The project team of 26 partners from 15 countries aims to develop warning systems that can predict changes in the main fish populations, such as cod, herring and sprat in the North and Baltic Seas or anchovies, sardines and tuna in the Mediterranean and the Atlantic.
 For this purpose, classical climate data such as temperature and salinity are combined with ecological, economic and political parameters such as catch quota and price using biological models of growth and fish migration.